-- req: Use the UTL_HTTP.REQ datatype to create the object that will be used to begin the HTTP request.
+- that Oracle Database uses to identify the request context.
+The UTL_HTTP.CREATE REQUEST CONTEXT function creates the request context itself. - reg: Use the UTL_HTTP.REQ datatype to create the object that will be used to begin the HTTP request.
 You will refer to this object later on, when you set the user name and password from the wallet to access a password-protected Web page. - wallet_path: Enter the path to the directory that contains the wallet.
 Ensure that this path is the same path you specified when you created access control list in Step 3: Assign the Access Control List to the Wallet in the previous section.
 You must include file: before the directory path.
-Do not use environment variables, such as \$ORACLE_HOME.
+Do not use environment variables, such as \$ORACLE HOME.

+'''

+wallet_path

-wallet_path => 'file:/oracle/wallets/hr_access_access',
+=> 'file:/oracle/wallets/hr_access_access',

+'''